puku0x/ngx-onsenui-ngrx-todo/README.md

 npm start
 ```

-The app will run at [http://localhost:3000](http://localhost:3000).
+The app will run at [http://localhost:4200](http://localhost:4200).

 ## How to build it

-You can build it using PhoneGap.
+You can build it by using PhoneGap.

 - [Install Phonegap](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/):